 If structured properly, a Cypriot company can be used to conduct international business efficiently.
 Which means that the company can be used as an international trading or holding entity that is nontaxable if all assets and trading are not done within Cyprus or the EU.
 If activities are conducted in the EU they are taxable at 12.5%.

 Cyprus is the most popular destination for foreign investors in Europe because of its favorable tax regime and low cost of doing business.
-The country has been attracting huge sums of more than $1 billion in investment from multinationals do to having some of the lowest tax rates in the EU.
+The country has been attracting huge sums of more than $1 billion in investment from multinationals due to having some of the lowest tax rates in the EU.

 The use of a Cyprus company allows entrepreneurs to legitimately conduct business in Cyprus and internationally subject to a corporate tax rate of 12.5%, which is among the lowest rates in the European Union (EU).
 However, all business that is conducted outside of the EU is free from taxation